Here is a step-by-step explanation on how to fill out our MS-Excel template:

 • Save the file on your device, go back to your IntegrityNext profile and the respective CBAM assessment for which you have filled out the template.

+After that, you are finished with this Excel template.
 Please continue with these steps:

 • Save the file on your device, go back to your IntegrityNext profile and the respective CBAM assessment for which you have filled out the template.